Siberian agriculture

-Agriculture in Siberia started many millennia ago by peoples indigenous to the region.
+Agriculture in Siberia was started many millennia ago by peoples indigenous to the region.
 While these native Siberians had little more than "digging sticks" called mattocks instead of ploughs at their disposal, Siberian agriculture would develop through the centuries until millions of Russian farmers were settled there, reaping significant bounties off this huge expanse of land stretching from the Ural Mountains to the Pacific Ocean.

 The effect of climate and geography on agriculture

 Agriculture is inevitably tied up with climate, as Siberia's is not the most forgiving or lenient.
 Siberia does not get warmth from the Atlantic Ocean because of the barriers of Europe and the Ural Mountains, or from the warmer climes of Central Asia because of the mountains to its south and the mountains of the Russian Far East.
 Therefore, the only side of Siberia which is not blocked off by a geographical barrier is the north, opening up the area to the bitter cold of the Arctic Ocean.
 To add to these agricultural disadvantages, most of Siberia's soil is acidic podsol, which is not a good match for agriculture.
 However, there are rich, fertile black earth belts in the southwest (known as chernozem), as well as scattered pockets of rich land in other parts of southern Siberia.
 Despite the many drawbacks for cultivating Siberia lands, there exists a multitude of rivers and lakes that can be put to use for irrigation.

 In terms of geographical location, there are two main agricultural centers in the fertile areas of Western Siberia, one being near the Urals in the Tobolsky District and the other located on the upper Ob River around the city of Tomsk.
 Despite the much more favorable conditions that prevail in these western parts, there do exist, however, pockets of suitable farming lands to the east.
 All of these combined areas were fertile enough, in fact, to necessitate the "Siberian tariff" of 1897, which was an increased rate on transport of butter and grain by rail to European Russia.
 This measure, which lasted until 1913, was enacted in order to protect European Russian farmers from the very cheap Siberian agricultural goods flooding in from the newly built Trans-Siberian Railway (which had decreased the price of shipping from Siberia by 5-6 times).
 Therefore, while the climate and geography posed difficulties for the Siberian farmer, there was still agricultural success to be had in the region.